Summary

 ELG 6352 Analog Integrated Filters (3 units)

-The fundamentals and details of analog integrated filters with emphasis on active continuous-time filters and SAW filters.
+The fundamentals and details of analog continuous-time and SAW filters.
 Comparison to switched-capacitor filters.
 Review of filter concepts, types of filters, approximations, transformations.
 Building blocks such as op amps, transconductance amplifiers, and gyrators.
 Design using cascaded second-order sections, multiple loop feedback and LC ladder simulations.
-Discussion of issues such as tuning, linearity, dynamic range, and noise.
 This course is equivalent to ELEC 5502 at Carleton University.

 Course Component: Lecture